Anwesha-wq/LEAP-INDIA/README.md

 # LEAP-INDIA
- bridge the gap between college and industry by bringing up a community of graduating students by nurturing them the demand on Open Source cutting edge technology and making them industry ready for future.
+LEAP INDIA provides a open platform for bridging the gap between CAMPUS to CORPORATE by bringing up the students and nurturing them from root and making them industry ready.
+This will collaborate the highly intellectual ideas from the youth of our country and going to be work on the mission for surving the society.